Eurythmics discography

-The discography of Eurythmics, a British rock/pop duo, consists of eight studio albums, one live album, two compilation albums, one soundtrack album, one extended play, and 33 singles.
+The discography of Eurythmics, a British rock/pop duo, consists of 8 studio albums, 1 extended play (EP), 1 soundtrack album, 1 live album, 2 compilation albums, 35 singles, 1 promotional single, 8 video albums, and 37 music videos.
 Their first studio album, In the Garden, was released in 1981 but they did not gain any commercial success until their second album, Sweet Dreams (Are Made of This), released in 1983.
 The album reached number three in the UK and was certified platinum.
-The album's title track was released as a single, and reached #2 in the UK and #1 in the United States and Canada.
+The album's title track was released as a single, and reached number 2 in the UK and number 1 in the United States and Canada.
 Later in 1983, the duo released their third album, Touch.
-It topped the UK album chart, and produced three UK top 10 singles; "Who's That Girl?", "Right by Your Side", and "Here Comes the Rain Again".
+It topped the UK album chart, and produced three UK top-10 singles; "Who's That Girl?", "Right by Your Side", and "Here Comes the Rain Again".

-In 1984, Eurythmics released the soundtrack album 1984 (For the Love of Big Brother) which included the UK and Australian Top 5 hit "Sexcrime (Nineteen Eighty-Four)".
-Their next studio album, 1985's Be Yourself Tonight, peaked at #3 in the UK, spent 4 weeks at #1 in Australia, and went double platinum in both the UK and Canada.
-The singles "There Must Be an Angel (Playing with My Heart)" topped the UK chart, and “Would I Lie To You?” topped the Australian chart.
+In 1984, Eurythmics released the soundtrack album 1984 (For the Love of Big Brother), which included the UK and Australian top-5 hit "Sexcrime (Nineteen Eighty-Four)".
+Their next studio album, 1985's Be Yourself Tonight, peaked at number 3 in the UK, spent 4 weeks at number 1 in Australia, and went double platinum in both the UK and Canada.
+The singles "There Must Be an Angel (Playing with My Heart)" topped the UK chart, and “Would I Lie to You?” topped the Australian chart.
 The duo continued their chart success with the album Revenge in 1986, which also peaked at number three in the UK, and went double platinum in the UK and Canada.
-The album reached #2 in Australia spending 40 weeks in the top 10.
+The album reached number 2 in Australia spending 40 weeks in the top 10.

 Eurythmics released their next studio album, Savage, in 1987, which peaked at number seven in the UK, reaching platinum status.
-In 1989, they released the album We Too Are One, which reached #1 in the UK and reached double platinum status.
+In 1989, they released the album We Too Are One, which reached number 1 in the UK an achieved double platinum status.
 In 1990, the duo informally disbanded and their Greatest Hits album was released in 1991.
-It topped the UK album chart for 10 weeks, and the Australian chart for 7 weeks, achieving six times platinum in the UK and triple platinum in the US, Canada and Australia.
+It topped the UK album chart for 10 weeks, and the Australian chart for 7 weeks, achieving six-times platinum in the UK and triple platinum in the US, Canada and Australia.

 Eurythmics reunited in 1999 and released their eighth and final studio album, Peace, which peaked at number four on the UK chart.
-A second greatest hits album, Ultimate Collection, was released in 2005, reaching the UK Top 5 and has been certified triple platinum.
+A second greatest hits album, Ultimate Collection, was released in 2005, reaching the UK top 5 and has been certified triple platinum.
 Overall, the duo have sold over 75 million records worldwide.